Monday, March 28, 2022

 We know what God wants of us.
 A life of qadosh, set apart and consecrated for Him.

 We also know what Satan has been planning and implementing since Genesis 3.
 Attack God by any means necessary.
+Get people to doubt God's Word.
+Make God out to be a liar in the minds of the masses.
 Cause confusion, invite disruption, and discredit the people of God in the eyes of our pagan counterparts.

 It’s been a back and forth, spiritual battle since Genesis 3 and within the life of the nation of Israel for centuries.
 However, in one monumental scene, the tide changed, and it was not for the better